-Alabama drug rehab statistics compiled by the U.S. Department of Health show just how varied and unfortunately, widespread, substance abuse is in Alabama:
+Drug rehab statistics for Alabama compiled by the U.S. Department of Health show just how varied and unfortunately, widespread, substance abuse is in Alabama.

 - More than 20,000 Alabama residents were admitted to drug rehab or alcohol rehab in 2006.
 Alcoholism(either alone or in combination with a secondary drug) was the most common reason cited for treatment admissions, followed by marijuana addiction and cocaine addiction.

 - Meth addiction/amphetamine addiction is a serious problem in Alabama — one responsible for 1,768 treatment admissions in 2006.
 The U.S. Drug Enforcement Administration has in fact called methamphetamine the “number one drug threat” facing law enforcement in Alabama.